-Adaptation, according to the IPCC, is, in "human systems, the process of adjustment to actual or expected climate and its effects, in order to moderate harm or exploit beneficial opportunities."
-(IPCC, 2019).
+Adaptation, according to the Intergovernmental Panel on Climate Change (IPCC), is, "in human systems, the process of adjustment to actual or expected climate and its effects, in order to moderate harm or exploit beneficial opportunities."
+(Intergovernmental Panel on Climate Change, 2019).
 In plain language, adaptation is about risk mitigation and ensuring reliable performance.
 Through a commitment to and investments in adaptation, lenders can maximize the impacts they seek and minimize financial losses.